pietromandracci/gnuplot_manager/README.rst

 *functions.py*
-    contains all the functions used to create plot windows and plot data or mathematical expressions on them.
+    contains all the functions used to create plot windows and plot data or mathematical expressions on them;

+*demo.py*
+    a small demo script;

 *test.py*
-    a test script
+    a script to test most of the package functions.

 Importing the package